Guy Turcotte killings: Background

 Guy Turcotte, born April 21, 1972, worked with his wife, Isabelle Gaston, at Hôtel-Dieu de Saint-Jérôme, a hospital in Saint-Jérôme, Quebec.
 Gaston worked as an emergency-room physician and a coroner.
 He met and began a relationship with Gaston in Québec City in 1999.
 They moved in together in 2000, but their relationship became hostile to the point of domestic violence from both parties.
-That violence made Turcotte move out, but he reconciled with Gaston shortly after promising to work on their relationship.
+That violence led Turcotte to move out, but he reconciled with Gaston shortly after promising to work on their relationship.
 Following their reconciliation, Turcotte proposed to Gaston while visiting Mount Washington in New Hampshire; Gaston accepted his proposal.
 Gilles Turcotte, Guy Turcotte’s brother, said he "was attentive to his children and nieces and nephews....
 When Guy is playing with the children, we can see he is having as much fun as them...."

 In mid-January 2009, shortly before Gaston and Turcotte were planning to leave for a trip to Mexico with their children, Turcotte learned that his wife was having an affair with their personal trainer and friend, Martin Huot.
-Huot's girlfriend, Patricia Giroux, notified Turcotte of the affair and also provided proof by showing emails between Huot and Gaston.
+Huot's girlfriend, Patricia Giroux, informed Turcotte of the affair and also provided proof by showing emails between Huot and Gaston.
 That angered Turcotte, who felt betrayed.
 He did not cancel the trip, but Turcotte and Gaston decided to separate.
 Two days after coming home from their trip, Turcotte left the family residence.
 Gaston and the children stayed in the house, and both parents agreed to share custody.